HomoCodens/catherd/README.md

 * doublecheck fvr vs frv
 * limit amount of text/lines in textareas
 * Aks them to properly label the PDF form fields
+* indicate currently open file in title
+* width of stuff
+* chipImplantedDate is not read in??

 ## Custom controls